XeniaBkmnk/allegro-qa-portfolio/04-checklists/search-checklist-eng.md

 - [ x ] Search with leading spaces
 - [ x ] Search with trailing spaces
 - [ x ] Search with multiple spaces between words
-- [ ] Search with uppercase letters
+- [ x ] Search with uppercase letters
 - [ ] Search with Polish characters
 - [ ] Search with Cyrillic characters
 - [ ] Search with non-existing product